 Allow team members of different faiths or religious beliefs to join the committee.
 We recommend assembling the planning committee at the beginning of each year and asking for their input to map out which holidays the office will recognize.

-DON’T Focus On a Specific Holiday
+DON’T Focus on a Specific Holiday

-You want to encourage decor that isn’t just Christmas-centric, but inclusive of other religions, like Hanukka or Kwanzaa.
-Avoid calling it a “Christmas Party” and instead call it a “Holiday Party.”
+Try not to favor a certain holiday celebration over another.
+For example, Christmastime can be tricky if your team isn’t careful.
+You want to encourage decor that isn’t just Christmas-centric, but inclusive of other religious celebrations, like Hanukkah or Kwanzaa.
+Avoid calling it a “Christmas Party” and instead call it a “holiday party.”

 DO Give Plenty of Advance Notice

-Holidays can be a hectic time in your employees’ lives.
+Holidays can be a hectic time in your employee’s lives.
 They may have obligations with family members or their children that take priority over a company holiday celebration.
 Be sure to provide plenty of advance notice before a company holiday party.
+We also recommend hosting the party during normal workday hours, so that more team members will be able to attend.

 DON’T Expect Everyone to Attend

-Keep in mind that, for one reason or another, some people may not want to celebrate a particular holiday- and that’s ok!
+Keep in mind that, for one reason or another, some people may not want to celebrate a particular holiday – and that’s ok!
 With the COVID-19 Pandemic still in full swing, there could be a number of reasons that your team members want to skip out on a holiday gathering.
 We recommend not making any company holiday parties mandatory.

 DO Offer a Variety of Foods